apptainer/apptainer-userdocs/build_a_container.rst

 Use care when converting a sandbox directory to the default SIF format.
-If changes were made to the writable container before conversion, there is no record of those changes in the apptainer definition file rendering your container non-reproducible.
-It is a best practice to build your immutable production containers directly from a apptainer definition file instead.
+If changes were made to the writable container before conversion, there is no record of those changes in the Apptainer definition file rendering your container non-reproducible.
+It is a best practice to build your immutable production containers directly from a Apptainer definition file instead.

 -----------------------------------------------------
-Building containers from apptainer definition files
+Building containers from Apptainer definition files
 -----------------------------------------------------

-Of course, apptainer definition files can be used as the target when building a container.
-For detailed information on writing apptainer definition files, please see the :doc:`Container Definition docs <definition_files>`.
+Of course, Apptainer definition files can be used as the target when building a container.
+For detailed information on writing Apptainer definition files, please see the :doc:`Container Definition docs <definition_files>`.
 Let’s say you already have the following container definition file called ``lolcow.def``, and you want to use it to build a SIF container.